-Analyses for PART 3 - Generalising to other ODNs: Any differences in the optimal strategies across the 4 ODN regions will be critiqued to determine what parameter differences resulted in the distinct outcomes.
+Analyses for PART 3 - Generalising to other ODNs: Any differences in the optimal strategies across the 4 ODN regions will be critiqued to determine what differences in the ODN models resulted in the distinct outcomes.
 Further sensitivity analyses will assess the importance of other context specific variables (that differ across the 22 ODN regions) for changing the resulting optimal case-finding and treatment strategy.
-Amongst others, these could include the coverage or potential reach of existing or new case finding and treatment strategies, variations in the cost or effectiveness of interventions, the coverage of OST and NSP, existing levels of incarceration and homelessness, and the prevalence of chronic HCV infection, all of which will be varied over their respective ranges across the 22 ODN regions.
-These sensitivity analyses will also account for important differences that exist in specific settings, such as differences in the availability of services in rural regions or evolving drug use epidemics or high HCV prevalences in some coastal towns.
-Specific ODN-like scenarios will then be developed that capture the main characteristics of each ODN shown to be important in these sensitivity analyses.
-This mapping will involve estimating specific parameters for each ODN.
-Much of this data will be available from the datasets described above but will also include additional summary data on existing case finding and treatment strategies being undertaken in each ODN, which will be obtained through ODN clinical leads.
+Amongst others, these could include the coverage or potential reach of existing or new case finding and treatment strategies, variations in the cost or effectiveness of interventions, the coverage of OST and NSP, existing levels of incarceration and homelessness, and the prevalence of chronic HCV infection, all of which will be varied over their respective ranges across the 22 ODN regions or based on other data.
+These sensitivity analyses will account for important differences that exist in specific settings, such as differences in the availability of services or high HCV prevalences in some settings.

 The modelling results from the original 4 ODN regions and these sensitivity analyses will be presented and shared with other ODN leads to get feedback on how they relate to decision making in their ODN.
-This will be used to get input on what additional sensitivity analyses or changes are needed to generalise the results to all regions in England.
-Following these additional sensitivity analyses, the resulting model projections will be used to produce guidelines on what case-finding, linkage to care and treatment strategies should be employed in each ODN to achieve HCV elimination.
+This will be used to get input on what additional sensitivity analyses are needed to generalise the results to all regions in England.
+Following these sensitivity analyses, the resulting model projections will be used to produce guidelines on what case-finding, linkage to care and treatment strategies should be employed across England to achieve HCV elimination.
 Similarly to PART 2, these results will guide other ODNs' decisions on what strategies to employ to increase testing and treatment, giving broad guidelines on the priority level of different intervention strategies for scaling up testing and treatment in their regions, and the likely impact that each will achieve.
-These will be disseminated to ODN leads, with interested regions having the opportunity to further modify our assumptions for their region, allowing them to tailor the model projections to their setting to maximise its relevance to their decision making.
+These will be disseminated to

+ODN leads, with interested regions having the opportunity to request further sensitivity analyses to maximise its relevance to their decision making.